cs4241-19a/a2-shortstack/README.md

 ## Technical Achievements
 - With the help of github and Stack Overflow, I was able to do error checking to make sure the text fields without the default selected radio button options had something in them.
 If they are not filled, a yellow box pops up next to the submit button.
 - Nav Bar links link to the html form or updated table.
--
+- Can change more than one field at a fime when booking is being updated.

 ## Design/Evaluation Achievements
-- Created my own layout,design, and color scheme for this assignment using elements such as a container to create a top banner, navigation menu bar,customization on strategically-placed buttons, and flexbox to create a panel of pictures, and a personalized table to store database values.
+- Created my own layout,design, and color scheme for this assignment using elements such as a container to create a top banner, navigation menu bar,customization on strategically-placed buttons and other elements using values and ids, flexbox to create a panel of pictures, and a personalized table to store database values.
 - Implemented Radio Buttons and Text Areas as a way to have different inputs on the form.
 - Yellow Incompleted Fields Box when all the fields have not been filled out(with help from github).
 - Friendly, visually appealing website with dog puns(thought placed into word choice and site content-especially with how it is styled with font-family and font-style).